wallarm/product-documentation/docs/latest/installation/api-gateways/apigee.md

 [ptrav-attack-docs]:                ../../attacks-vulns-list.md#path-traversal
 [attacks-in-ui-image]:              ../../images/admin-guides/test-attacks-quickstart-sqli-xss.png

-# Apigee with Wallarm Proxy Bundle
+# Apigee Edge with Wallarm Proxy Bundle

-[Apigee](https://docs.apigee.com/) is a comprehensive API platform that offers a wide range of tools and services for building, managing, and securing APIs.
-To enhance the security of APIs managed by Apigee, you can leverage the capabilities of Wallarm's API proxy bundle.
-This article explains how to integrate Wallarm with Apigee for improved API security.
+[Apigee Edge](https://docs.apigee.com/api-platform/get-started/what-apigee-edge) is an API management platform with an API gateway serving as the entry point for client applications to access APIs.
+To enhance API security in Apigee, you can integrate Wallarm's API proxy bundle as detailed in this article.

 ## Use cases

 Among all supported [Wallarm deployment options](../supported-deployment-options.md), this solution is the recommended one for the following use cases:

-* Securing APIs deployed on the Apigee platform with only one proxy.
+* Securing APIs deployed on the Apigee platform with only one API proxy.
 * Requiring a security solution that offers comprehensive attack observation, reporting, and instant blocking of malicious requests.

 ## Limitations